Abecid/abecid.github.io/docs/_posts/2022-10-10-knowledge-distillation-survey.md

 - Cyclic learning scheme for training more than two networks simultaneously.
 The number of discriminators is K (number of networks participating)
     - One-way cyclic manner.

+### Core Takeaways
+1. Use a discriminator when training online distillation with feautre-based knowledge

 ***

 ## Show, Attend and Distill:Knowledge Distillation via Attention-based Feature Matching